 Marble window sills are the perfect material to repel water.
 With the proper sealant, water will bead right up and wipe clean, leaving no lasting ring marks that might otherwise stain standard window sill material.
 It’s also great for preventing water damage.
 Any water that might come in through the window will roll right off and away from the building structure, keeping it all in tact.

 Marble just looks good!
 Any type of marble stone you choose from Stonexchange, a manufacturer and wholesale distributor of marble window sills and thresholds, is sure to complement any interior build.
-We have seven natural stone selections for you to choose from and you can get a reduce rate per unit when you buy in bulk.
+We have seven natural stone selections for you to choose from and you can get a reduced rate per unit when you buy in bulk.

 Contact Stonexchange now to view our online catalog then call us at 305-731-2400 to place your order today.